NiksheyYadav/Sentry/docs/AI_EXPLAINED.md

 Welcome to the **Under the Hood** tour!
 If you've ever wondered *how* Sentry actually knows you're smiling, stressed, or surprised, you're in the right place.
 We're going to break down the complex AI into simple, bite-sized pieces.

+This guide combines our [System Architecture](ARCHITECTURE.md) and [Theoretical Foundation](THEORY.md) into one easy-to-read explanation.

 ---

 ## 🧠 The Brain: Two AIs Are Better Than One